emranxec/MyLearning/README.md

 - compose()
 - identity()

-this functional interface which takes in 2 parameters namely:-
+This functional interface which takes in 2 parameters namely:-

 - T: denotes the type of the input argument
 - R: denotes the return type of the function